Date

 Your contractor should be monitoring the forecast closely and will keep you updated on any potential changes to the schedule.
 If the team has to stop work in the middle of the project, they will always make sure your roof is properly sealed and watertight before they leave for the day.
 This prevents any water from getting into your home while the project is paused, giving you peace of mind until the weather clears and work can safely resume.

-The Final Inspection and Cleanup
+The Final Inspection and Site Cleanup

 Once the last shingle is in place, the crew begins a meticulous cleanup process.
 They will clear all debris from your roof, gutters, and the surrounding property.
 Most importantly, they will use large, rolling magnets to sweep your lawn, driveway, and garden beds to pick up any stray nails or metal scraps.
 Their goal is to leave your property looking as clean as it did when they arrived.